edinburgh-napier/SET09102/notes/unit3_lifecycles/evolution.md

 to [Sommerville](https://napier.primo.exlibrisgroup.com/permalink/44NAP_INST/13v8mut/alma9923404758802111),
 software engineering encompasses all aspects of software production, from specification to maintenance.
-In contrast, re-engineering focuses on making legacy systems more maintainable by revisiting documentation, reorganizing system architecture, and re-implementing the system using modern technologies while preserving core functionalities.
+In contrast, re-engineering focuses on making legacy systems more maintainable by revisiting documentation, reorganising system architecture, and re-implementing the system using modern technologies while preserving core functionalities.
 Unlike forward engineering, which starts with a specification and moves towards implementation, re-engineering begins with an existing system and transforms it through understanding and modification.
 Re-engineering is